Chōsokabe Motochika: In popular culture

 In the 1949 Mexican film Philip of Jesus, the character Prince Chokozabe (sic) is played by Rodolfo Acosta.

-He is a playable character in Pokémon Conquest, with his partner Pokémon being Dewott and Samurott.

 Motochika is a playable character from Samurai Warriors 2 Xtreme Legends onwards, where he wields a shamisen, he continuously calls himself as "The Bat King", due to Nobunaga historically referring to him as a "the bat who refuses to fly away from its home".
+This version of the character is also a playable character in Pokémon Conquest, with his partner Pokémon being Dewott and Samurott.